Our Leadership Team

 Treasurer: Trevor Smith

 Nancy Longworth Hamilton grew up in Church of the Resurrection and after leaving for a few years rejoined COTR with her husband 32 years ago.
 She was the Parish Administrator at COTR for nine years before leaving to pursue full-time employment.
 Although Nancy has been a long-time member of COTR she was baptized at St. Mark’s.
-Over the years she has been active at the diocesan level but is now prioritizing our new parish of PRAM.
+Over the years she has been active at the diocesan level but is now prioritizing our new parish of All Saints by the Lake.
 She looks forward to seeing what we will become as we grow and develop as a new congregation.

 Laura Hill and her husband joined the Church of the Resurrection 32 years ago.
 “The warm welcome